Troubleshooting

 Extension policy gate require-approval blocks a build

-Policy gates can return { decision: 'require-approval', reason }.
-This decision currently blocks the gated operation because no approval workflow exists yet.
-If a build is stuck on a policy gate, check the monitor UI for extension:policy:decision events with decision: require-approval.
+Policy gates can return { decision: 'require-approval', reason }, but eforge does not provide an approval workflow, approval state, or Console approval UI.
+The decision blocks the gated operation.
+If a build is stuck on a policy gate, check Console for extension:policy:decision events with decision: require-approval.

-Short-term fix: change the extension to return { decision: 'allow' } or { decision: 'block', reason } until an approval workflow is implemented.
-The require-approval decision type is reserved for a future release.
+Supported fix: change the extension to return { decision: 'allow' } or { decision: 'block', reason }.
+Treat require-approval as unsupported for runtime approvals in the current release.

 See Extensions API - Policy gates and Configuration - Native Extensions for policyGateFailurePolicy and timeout configuration.